oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 contain a fragment (see [@!RFC7231], Section 9.5).
 The attack described here combines this behavior with the client as an open redirector in order to get access to access tokens.
-This allows circumvention even of strict redirect URI patterns (but not strict URL matching!).
+This allows circumvention even of very narrow redirect URI patterns (but not strict URL matching!).

 Assume the pattern for client "s6BhdRkqt3" is